sagittar-org/pieni-bak/README.md

 ---
 # Oh, you need "RAPID" prototyping too?

-## Who allowed what?
+## Who is allowed what?
 Never write controllers.
 "Admins may edit posts, but guests can only view them."
 Tell model so, requests are restricted and action buttons are generated on views.

 ## Every files are recognized, by fallback.